 There are many methods to determine if a website has good UX or not.
-For simplicity sake I will review user experience through a fairly tried and true paradigm.
+For simplicity’s sake, I will review user experience through a fairly tried and true paradigm.
 Usability.gov generally defines usability using the following terms: Useful, Usable, Desirable, Findable, Accessible, and Credible.
-I’ll use their same terminology to describe how we focus user experience here at CreativeAK.
+I’ll use their same terminology to describe how we focus on user experience here at CreativeAK.

-Throughout the build process we will ask you specific customer and industry related questions.
-Your answers, along with some market analysis and competitor research will allow us work with you to craft the right content to ensure that your potential customers are finding content that will keep them engaged and looking for more.
+Throughout the build process, we will ask you customer-specific and industry-related questions.
+Your answers, along with some market analysis and competitor research will allow us to work with you to craft the right content to ensure that your potential customers are finding content that will keep them engaged and looking for more.

 - The increase in mobile screen reader usage continues to astound.
 Only 12% reported using a mobile screen reader in January 2009 compared to 82% just five years later. (https://webaim.org/projects/screenreadersurvey5/)

 - 3%-4% of people in the US, UK, and Canada can’t see well enough to read (sources: census.gov, Statistics Canada, UK ONS) Incidence increases with age, with more than 10% of over-70s affected. (https://www.powermapper.com/blog/website-accessibility-disability-statistics/)

 (Video by W3C Web Accessibility Initiative (WAI) – Published on Aug 23, 2016)